nrwl/nx/docs/shared/deprecated/global-implicit-dependencies.md

 ### Dependencies on Sections of the Root `package.json` File

-You used to be able to set up dependencies on specific packages in the `dependenceis` and `devDependencies` sections of the `package.json` file, like this:
+You used to be able to set up dependencies on specific packages in the `dependencies` and `devDependencies` sections of the `package.json` file, like this:

 ```json
 {